Steph-Chong/scores/docs/paper.md

 - is intended to be easy to integrate and use in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.

 - uses Dask [@Dask:2016] for scaling and performance.

+`scores` is focused on supporting xarray [@Hoyer:2017] datatypes for Earth system data.
+It also aims to be compatible with pandas [@pandas:2024; @McKinney:2010] and geopandas [@geopandas:2024], and to work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` is designed to utilise Dask for scaling and performance.

 Here is a curated selection of the metrics, tools and statistical tests currently included in `scores`: